axibase/axibase-collector-docs/collections.md

 **Field** | **Description**
 :--- | :---
 `Path` | Absolute path to the text file containing Item List elements `Item Filter` | Expression for matching item.
-This field also supports regex expression, for example: REGEXP(expression).
+This field also supports regular expressions, for example: REGEXP(expression).

 If the file is not found, an empty list is returned.
 List items in the file must be separated with a line break.